Holistic Health and Medicine

 In addition to general health care issues, Jaclyn has a particular interest in:babies, infants and children’s health;

 - endocrine dysfunction (thyroid, gynecological issues and adrenal issues);

 Jaclyn looks forward to working with her clients in achieving their best possible state of health.

 Naturopathy focuses on addressing the ‘whole’ person.
-Every patient is considered unique and therefore a tailored approach is taken to enhance wellness and emphasize prevention.
+Every patient is considered unique and therefore a tailored approach is taken to enhance wellness and emphasise prevention.
 It seeks to find the underlying cause of the patient’s ill health rather than focusing solely on symptomatic treatment interventions.
-It utilizes the least invasive and least toxic therapies to treat illness.
-Preventative measures are emphasized in a naturopath’s treatment protocols and philosophies.
+It utilises the least invasive and least toxic therapies to treat illness.
+Preventative measures are emphasised in a naturopath’s treatment protocols and philosophies.
 Modern naturopathy is a science-based discipline, but still preserves the thousands of years of wisdom and knowledge.

 The initial consultation with a naturopath is always very important.
 Your health history and current health presentations will be discussed in depth in order to establish what is best needed to gain optimal health.
 A naturopath will need to get to know you, what your concerns, expectations and health goals are.
 Questions will also be asked about your health issues, mental and emotional health as well as diet and lifestyle.
 There will be questions about what treatments you may already be undergoing from other health care professionals.
 By the end of the initial consultation, your naturopath will discuss your treatment options and develop an individualised treatment plan that will assist in addressing your health issues.
 In-house diagnostics may be used and further testing may be recommended.